vmware/versatile-data-kit/examples/chunker/README.md

 ]
 ```

+# Output format

+The output format is the same as the input one.
+The "data" field is the only difference: it now contains a chunk
+of a document instead of the whole document.

 # Chunking the data

 There is a property chunking_strategy which accounts for the type of chunking to use for the documents.